ihbrune/Anti-DoS-Valve/README.md

 # Which version of Tomcat

 Since version 1.4 the valve is build against Tomcat 10.1 libraries.
 This means it makes use of the <strong>jakarta.servlet.\*</strong> packages.
-Previous versions of the valve have been tested in Tomcat 9.0, 8.0 and 7.0 and used the <strong>javax.servlet.\*</strong> packages.
+Versions prior to 1.3.0 of the valve have been tested in Tomcat 9.0, 8.0 and 7.0 and used the <strong>javax.servlet.\*</strong> packages.

 # Implementation of dynamic access rate limiting